eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Example of usage
 ################

-This example will show how to monitor a DDS network using *Fast DDS Monitor* and how to understand the different application features and configurations.
+This example will show how to monitor a DDS network using *DDS Monitor* and how to understand the different application features and configurations.

 .. _fastdds-with-statistics: